Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 4

 rations are a little under weight

-I fet sure all will come
+I feel sure all will come

 round pleasantly as the

-journey continues
+journey continues.

-The sea is now as ialm
+The sea is now as calm

 as is possible and in consequence